rohitag04/agarwal_rohit_python_2017/Final Exam/Read ME.md

 __API 1__

-1- Wunderground API (Weather Forecast API)
+1- Wunderground (Weather Forecast API)

-  - Used wunderground Historical Data API for New York.
+  - Used Wunderground Historical Data API for New York.
   - New York in particular because Stock Exchange is located there.
   - Collected Data on daily basis from year 2012-2017 (April).
   - Data is collected in form of JSON.